 (Adapted from the ARCH Chapter and Undergraduate Councils of Delta Tau Delta Fraternity.)

 It is the policy of The University of Texas at San Antonio (UTSA) to maintain an educational and working environment that provides equal employment opportunity and equal access to use of University programs, services, and activities.
 In accordance with federal and state law, the University prohibits unlawful discrimination on the basis of race, color, sex, religion, national origin, age, disability, citizenship, and veteran status.
-Likewise, sexual misconduct and sexual harassment in any form will not be tolerated.
-Discrimination on the basis of sexual orientation is also prohibited pursuant to University policy.
+Likewise, sexual harassment (including sexual violence) in any form will not be tolerated.
+Discrimination on the basis of sexual orientation, gender identity and gender expression are also prohibited pursuant to University policy.
 This policy applies to UTSA administrators, faculty, staff, students, visitors, and applicants for employment or admission.
 The Senior Equal Opportunity Investigator serves as UTSA’s Equal Employment Opportunity (EEO) Officer and Title IX Coordinator.
-The Senior Equal Opportunity Investigator and the Office of Equal Opportunity Services (EOS) are authorized to investigate complaints.
-The Office of Equal Opportunity Services is located in University Heights Building 4, Suite 300 (5726 W. Hausman), telephone number (210) 458-4120.
+Title IX of the Education Amendments of 1972 prohibits discrimination based on gender in educational institutions, including sexual harassment and sexual violence.
+The Senior Equal Opportunity Investigator, Title IX Coordinator, and the Office of Equal Opportunity Services (EOS) are authorized to investigate complaints.
+The Office of Equal Opportunity Services is located in University Heights Building 4, Suite 300 (5726 W. Hausman), telephone number 210-458-4120.

 The University keeps information confidential to the extent permitted by law.
 If applicable, an individual’s desire to maintain anonymity will be honored unless it constrains attempts at establishing facts and eliminating unwanted conduct.
 In such cases, the University balances the individual’s desire for privacy and confidentiality with its commitment to provide an environment free of discrimination.
 Relevant information will be provided to those with a need to know in order to achieve resolution of the complaint.